The Best Valorant Agents for Patch 3.07

 His flashes are very powerful for both you and your team – for example, Phoenix mostly flashes for himself, Breach flashes for his teammates, but Yoru can do both well.

 His ultimate has a high-skill ceiling and a lot of outplay potential when combined with his teleport ability.
 It is also one of the best information-gathering abilities in the game.
 If used correctly it can be valuable in retaking and or entry to sites.

 Best Valorant Team Comps by Map

 - Jett, Viper, Skye, Sova, Killjoy

 - Cypher, Sova, Astra, Raze, Skye

 These are some powerful team comps that we recommend for each of the Valorant maps.

 Here are some additional options that you can interchange based on your agent pool.

-Just make sure to build wisely, so if you’re replacing Brimstone, you’ll probably want an Omen and so forth.
+Just make sure to build wisely, so if you’re replacing Omen, you’ll may want a Brimstone and so forth.

 Format and Metholology